wathne/dat320-2023-labs/lab1/README.md

 Lack of knowledge of the available tools will lead to manually performing repetitive tasks or spending lots of time searching online for solutions.
 For these reasons and more, we expect you to go through [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) from MIT (hereafter referred to as the Missing Semester).
 You can read more about the motivation behind that course [here](https://missing.csail.mit.edu/about/).

-Fun fact: One of the lecturers in this course is a Norwegian, [Jon Gjengset](https://thesquareplanet.com).
-He was a PhD student at MIT.
-He is now a software engineer at AWS and YouTuber, specializing in lengthy live-coding sessions about building stuff using the Rust programming language.

 You should try to answer or at least understand the answers to the **Exercises** section at the end of each lecture.
 Additionally we give a set of multiple choice questions below, which mostly correspond to lectures 1, 2, 4, 5, and 6.